tt-sportsmanager/sportsmanager-monorepo/packages/sports-manager-webapp/README.md

          New RPC URL: http://localhost:8545
          Chain ID: 31337

-Select the network and connect to your local Nouns webapp to interact with simnet
+Select the network and connect to your local SportsManager webapp to interact with simnet